 Plaza Isabela, in Playa Dorada about 500m from the entrance to the Playa Dorada Hotel complex, is a collection of small specialty shops constructed in Victorian gingerbread style, although much of its inventory has a Spanish inspiration or flair.
 Here you'll find the main branch of the Dominican Republic's premier jeweler, Harrison's, a specialist in platinum work and a favorite with celebrities.
 The store has a special clearance area; tours are available.
 Another branch is in the Centro Comercial Playa Dorada in the Playa Dorada Hotel complex.
 A particularly attractive outlet for jewelery is La Canoa, Calle Beller 18.
-If you drop into this place, you can wander around, noting the difference between what's in front (a well-ordered, glossy-looking jewelery store) and what's in back (a much more workaday and less glossy series of workrooms where a crew of locals actually polishes and sets amber and larimar into gold and silver settings.)
 There is a wide range of prices, suitable for modest to extravagant budgets.
 Although there are the predictable array of gold, diamonds, and precious colored stones, the best are the chunks of amber - some pale, some tawny, and some of them blue - set into gold frames and configured as pendants, brooches, earrings, or rings.
 Markets Most of the towns have fun markets to explore.
-Samana town has one of the most colourful public markets in the DR. Although the marketplace at Puerto Plata hardly resembles the greater one at Santo Domingo in the Zona Colonial, the Mercado at Puerto Plata merits a visit.
+Punta Cana has the craft market mentioned above and Samana town has one of the most colourful public markets in the DR. Although the marketplace at Puerto Plata hardly resembles the greater one at Santo Domingo in the Zona Colonial, the Mercado at Puerto Plata merits a visit.
 It lies at the corner of Avenida Isabel de Torres and Calle 2, and is open Monday to Saturday 8am to 5pm (it starts winding down after 3pm, however).
 Everything is sold here, from both Dominican and Haitian art to handicrafts, along with the inevitable T-shirts, as well as luscious fruits and vegetables.
 It's a great photo op Nightlife Punta Cana: Bávaro Disco, on the grounds of the Barcelo Bávaro Beach, Golf & Casino Resort (tel.
 809/686-5797), has emerged as the hottest, most popular, and sexiest dance club in Punta Cana, thanks to a superb sound system.
 The venue is more European than North American, thanks to a heavy concentration of clients from Italy, Spain, and Holland.
 Painted black, with simulated stars overhead and lots of mirrors, the place is open nightly from 11pm to 5am.
-On Sundays, islanders pour into Playa Cofresi, turning the beach here into a giant house party, with the eating, drinking, picnicking, barbecues, and merengue lasting well into the night; it's a great way to meet the locals.
-Casinos Most casinos are conveniently located within major resort complexes and are open until dawn, if not 24 hours.
+On Sundays, islanders pour into Playa Cofresi on the north coast, turning the beach here into a giant house party, with the eating, drinking, picnicking, barbecues, and merengue lasting well into the night; it's a Casinos great way to meet the locals.
+Most casinos are conveniently located within major resort complexes and are open until dawn, if not 24 hours.
 Dominican casinos use Las Vegas odds, so the casino's profits and player winnings are relatively the same and considered fair.